-For more information on OLP layer types, see Layers in the Data User Guide.
+For more information on platform layer types, see Layers in the Data User Guide.

-You can visualize different types of data from a local file or from an OLP catalog.
+You can visualize different types of data from a local file or from a platform catalog.
 Both data sources support a wide range of formats.

 GeoJSON is a format for encoding a variety of geographic data structures that supports the following geometry types:

 MultiPointto describe addresses and locations.